-Distribution: The mean volume of distribution at steady-state of EPA is approximately 88 liters.
+The mean volume of distribution at steady state of EPA is approximately 88 liters.
 The majority of EPA circulating in plasma is incorporated in phospholipids, triglycerides and cholesteryl esters, and <1% is present as the unesterified fatty acid.
 Greater than 99% of unesterified EPA is bound to plasma proteins.

-Atorvastatin: In a drug-drug interaction study of 26 healthy adult subjects, Vascepa 4 g/day at steady-state did not significantly change the steady-state AUCτ or Cmax of atorvastatin, 2-hydroxyatorvastatin, or 4-hydroxyatorvastatin when co-administered with atorvastatin 80 mg/day to steady-state.
+In a drug-drug interaction study of 26 healthy adult subjects, Vascepa 4 g/day at steady-state did not significantly change the steady-state AUCτ or Cmax of atorvastatin, 2-hydroxyatorvastatin, or 4-hydroxyatorvastatin when co-administered with atorvastatin 80 mg/day at steady-state.

 Carcinogenesis, Mutagenesis, Impairment of Fertility